kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Summary

-AI adds value by amplifying human ability.
+AI adds value by amplifying human ability
-It saves time, improves quality, and opens new possibilities.
+It saves time, improves quality, and opens new possibilities
 The goal isn't AI for its own sake — it's better business

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.